trovu/trovu/Migrate-from-FindFind.it.md

 [FindFind.it](https://www.findfind.it/) will **end its service latest in October 2023**, with the [end of life of Drupal 7](https://www.drupal.org/psa-2022-02-23).

 But its **successor [trovu.net](https://trovu.net/)** is already running.
+Trovu is a [[little different to FindFind.it / Serchilo|Differences to Serchilo and FindFind.it]].

+This page helps you how to switch to Trovu.

+Your migration depends on whether you used FindFind.it with or without a personal account.

+## I use FindFind.it with an account

-You can migrate your settings and user shortcuts.
-This page tells you how.
+In this case, you can migrate your settings and user shortcuts.

 You must have an account at <a href="https://github.com/">Github</a>.
 It is free.

 1. Fork [trovu-data-user](https://github.com/trovu/trovu-data-user) into your account.
 (You find the button on the upper right.)
 1. Within your newly forked account, open `config.yml` for editing.
 (Its the 🖊 icon on the upper right.)
 1. Log into your [FindFind.it](https://findfind.it) account.